DevExpress/devextreme-documentation/api-reference/10 UI Components/dxNumberBox/9 Types/NumberBoxPredefinedButton.md

 ---
 ---
 ##### shortDescription
-Allows you to add custom buttons to the input text field.
+Specifies a custom button for the input text field.

 ---
 <!--